 In the old days, ant control measures were really unsophisticated.
 The pest controller would arrive at the location, unroll his long hose and deluge the front and backyard with approximately 60 litres of insecticide, typically organochlorine.
 This blanket spray, as often called, would cover all gardens, lawns, pathways and the base of the house.
 Roof voids would have been covered with a synthetic pyrethroid powder and sometimes with space sprays with Dichlorvos.
 Was this effective?
 Well, whatever you think, this method often required a call-back as ants were still showing everywhere.

 So, why was this method ineffective?
-Mostly because there was no real effort in trying to locate the nests.
+Mostly because there was no real effort in trying to locate the nests, and the source of food and water.
 With this approach, insecticide would kill mostly workers but would leave the larvae and pupae unharmed, leaving them to emerge as adults.
 The emulsion of the insecticide would be absorbed into the surface and this would prevent it to be picked up by the insects.

 However, this was the only and most used method which no one questioned, except for those who still had problems with ants.
 Later on, insecticides were applied in a grid pattern to reduce the quantity used.
 Organochlorines were still not available at this time and organophosphates such as chlorpyrifos were used.
 These were highly toxic and had a strong smell.
 More importantly, they were much more expensive.
 The breakthrough arrived with the introduction of ant baits which were available as solids, liquids and viscous gels.